-When I first started the JF line, one blog reader used to tell me, ‘Justin when you add a black crepe sole to a pair of dress shoes, I will be the first to buy them and you can name them after me.’
-I always thought it would be a cool idea but not really the easiest material to source and on top of that not the easiest to market to more than this customer as crepe is really just not so common and in reality not so dressy at the same time.
-By nature, it is meant for rough and rugged as was once worn by military officers on their desert boots (aka chukkas).
-But crepe is cool and hard wearing.
-It creates a beautiful contrast and looks great with denim.
-So why don’t we see it more, especially as the world and what people wear seems to be getting more and more casual?
+When I started my own shoe brand, J.FitzPatrick, one blog reader told me, ‘Justin when you add black crepe soles to a pair of dress shoes, I will be the first to buy them and you can name them after me.’
+I always thought it would be a cool idea but not really the easiest material to source and on top of that, not the easiest to market to more than this customer as crepe is really just not so common and in reality not so dressy at the same time.

 I love crepe soles comfortably cushy underfoot and surprisingly grippy in wet and winter weather.
 Aesthetically, though, they work best with casual footwear.
 Your applications seem well paired.
 Those C&J double monks come uncomfortably close to a stylistic disconnect between a very casual outsole and a not very casual upper.